meghanajogi/news_app/README.md

 - **Coroutines + StateFlow**
 Asynchronous data flow handled via coroutines and state holding via StateFlow, enabling reactive and streamlined UI updates.
 - **Unit Testing**
-ViewModels and domain logic are covered with unit tests using JUnit and MockK for mocling dependencies.
+ViewModels and domain logic are covered with unit tests using JUnit and Mockito for mocking dependencies.